 But it’s not just about content.
 Mobile-friendliness is one of Google’s 200 ranking signals so if you don’t get this right, your visibility will suffer.
 Lucky for us, Google has created a free Mobile-Friendly Testing tool which is definitely worth checking out!

-If you only do one thing to improve your local SEO visibility, make sure you’ve optimised your Google My Business listing!
+If you only do one thing to improve your local SEO visibility, make sure you’ve optimised your Google Business Profile!
 Your listing should include your business description, trading hours, services and photos.
 The more information you provide, the better!